 EcoPlanet Bamboo is operating a Public Private Partnership (PPP) with the Government of Ghana, through the Ghana Forestry Commission.
-Through this PPP EcoPlanet is developing two adjacent bamboo plantations in the Ashanti Region, with a total area greater than 11,000 hectares.
+Through this PPP EcoPlanet is developing two adjacent bamboo plantations in the Ashanti Region, with a total area of 11,145 hectares.

 This landscape framework not only restores a fully functioning ecosystem at scale, but provides significant environmental, social and climate change benefits, with the potential to remove more than 4.5 million tons of carbon dioxide from the atmosphere.

 Learn more about EcoPlanet's Ghana operations by watching a short documentary.